July 4—also known as Independence Day in the U.S.—celebrates the adoption of the Declaration of Independence.

-But not so fast – once the Declaration was approved, it was sent to a printer, where about 200 copies were printed, with John Hancock’s name printed at the bottom.
+Once the Declaration was approved, it was sent to a printer, where about 200 copies were printed, with John Hancock’s name printed at the bottom.
 Today, only 26 known copies remain.
 Most of the members of the Continental Congress signed it in early August 1776 in Philadelphia, but the rest of the members of the Continental Congress didn’t sign the Declaration until early 1777—nearly a year later.

-In the movie National Treasure, there is a secret message written on the back of the Declaration (a key plot of the movie).
-In reality there is, in fact, a visible message on the back but it’s not nearly as exciting.
-It reads “Original Declaration of Independence dated 4th July 1776” and is believed to be a hand-written label added when the document was rolled up and put into storage.
+In the movie National Treasure, there’s a secret message written on the back of the Declaration, which is a key plot of the movie.
+In reality, there is a visible message on the back, but it’s not nearly as exciting.
+It reads “Original Declaration of Independence dated 4th July 1776.”
+This is believed to be a handwritten label that was added when the document was rolled up and put into storage.

-- The copy of the Declaration of Independence that is currently in the National Archives is not the actual draft that was approved by the Continental Congress on July 4, 1776.
-It’s a more formal copy that was signed on August 2, 1776 and likely made by Timothy Matlack, an assistant to the Secretary of Congress.
+The copy of the Declaration of Independence that sits in the National Archives is not the actual draft that was approved by the Continental Congress.
+It’s a more formal copy that was signed on August 2, 1776.
+It was likely made by Timothy Matlack, an assistant to the Secretary of Congress.

-- None of the signers of the Declaration were born in the U.S. Since the United States didn’t exist until after the Declaration was signed, no one was a citizen.
-It’s important to note, however, that all but 8 of the signers were born in colonies that would eventually be part of the United States.
+Here’s something you may not realize: no one who signed the Declaration of Independence was actually a U.S. citizen.
+This makes sense when you think about it, though, since the U.S. didn’t exist until after the Declaration was signed.
+It’s important to note, however, that all but eight of the signers were born in colonies that would eventually be part of the United States.

-- Thomas Jefferson wrote the first draft of the Declaration and drew upon two sources for much of his inspiration.
-His own preamble to the Virginia Constitution as well as George Mason’s draft of Virginia’s Declaration of Rights have very familiar, yet slightly differently worded, language to the draft Jefferson submitted.
-He was famously displeased about some of the edits made to his original draft, as he had originally included language condemning the British promotion of the slave trade (even though he himself was a slave owner).
-This was removed in spite of his objections.
+Thomas Jefferson wrote the first draft of the Declaration and drew upon two sources for much of his inspiration.
+This includes his own preamble to the Virginia Constitution, as well as George Mason’s draft of Virginia’s Declaration of Rights.
+If you look at these two documents, they have very familiar, yet slightly different wording when compared to the draft Jefferson submitted.
+Jefferson was noted for being unhappy about some of the edits made to his original draft, which originally included language condemning the British promotion of the slave trade (even though he was also a slave owner).
+This was removed despite his objections.

-- During World War II the Declaration of Independence and the Constitution of the United States were packed up, given a military escort, and taken to Fort Knox near Louisville, Kentucky.
-They remained there for several years before being delivered to the National Archives in Washington D.C. in December of 1952, where they reside today.
+The Declaration of Independence and the U.S. Constitution of the United States were packed up and given a military escort and taken to Fort Knox near Louisville, Kentucky, during World War II.
+They remained there for several years before being delivered to the National Archives in Washington, D.C., in December 1952, where they reside today.